mgemalma/Human-subject-experiment-infrastructure/README.md

 This project includes a range of dependencies necessary for data handling, visualization, fingerprinting, and interface functionality:
 - `@babel/runtime`, `@fingerprintjs/botd`, `@fingerprintjs/fingerprintjs`, `@fingerprintjs/fingerprintjs-pro`, `aws-sdk`, `bcrypt`, `canvas`, `d3`, `d3-sankey`, `driver.js`, `express`, `filereader`, `fingerprintjs2`, `http-proxy`, `intro.js`, `jStat`, `js-base64`, `meteor-node-stubs`, `sweetalert2`

+## Note on Security Features

+Given the complexity of the web app, not all details can be fully explained here.
+This app was specifically designed to combat bot attacks and spammers due to the increasing number of attackers on crowdsourcing platforms.
+To enhance security, various "tricks" have been incorporated, including a honeypot CAPTCHA, intentionally "meaningless" field names in the client code to obscure structure from attackers analyzing the code to create bots targeting human-subject experiments, and hard-coded safeguards to prevent events from being triggered multiple times by malicious actors.

+Although the primary goal of these human-subject experiments is not to combat bot attacks, maintaining data integrity is essential for the correct conclusion of research studies.
+Therefore, a multi-layered security approach has been implemented, including IP filtering, a honeypot CAPTCHA, Google CAPTCHA, a custom CAPTCHA, and specific field flags that bots are likely to miss and thus fail to set correctly.
+Upon completion of a user session, the server conducts a comprehensive check to verify the user's authenticity and ensure they are not a bot submitting responses.

+Please feel free to reach out to the author, Meric Altug Gemalmaz, with any questions at: [mgemalma@purdue.edu](mailto:mgemalma@purdue.edu).

 ### Configuration